Boiga nuchalis

-The collared cat snake (Boiga nuchalis) is a species of nocturnal, tree-dwelling, rear-fanged colubrid snake endemic to south India.
+The collared cat snake (Boiga nuchalis) is a species of nocturnal, tree-dwelling, rear-fanged colubrid snake endemic to southwestern India.

 Distribution

 This is a species of wet hill forest tracts, mainly found along the Western Ghats (Agasthyamalai, High Wavy Mountains, Anaimalai, Nilgiris, Waynad, Coorg, Malnad region and Goa on to the Sahyadri range).
 Recently this species was also recorded in southern parts of the Eastern Ghats, in Tamil Nadu state (Sirumalai, Shevaroys, Kolli Hills, Melagiri and BR Hills).
-This species prefers low to mid-elevation hills (100–1200 m asl), occurring in tropical evergreen and moist deciduous forests.it can be found in disturbed human habitations too.
+This species prefers low to mid-elevation hills (300–1200 m asl), occurring in tropical evergreen and moist deciduous forests.

 Morphology

 Small to medium length, with a moderately long tail, reaching a maximum of about 1.2 meters.
 Head somewhat ovoid when viewed from above is distinct from neck with a rounded snout.
 Eyes are large in size with vertically elliptical pupils.
 Deep rusty brown with numerous, rich, reddish brown cross bars across.
 Underside creamy yellow densely powdered with brown spots.
 Dorsal scales smooth with single apical pits.
 The vertebral scale series is strongly enlarged.
 Ventral scales are laterally angulate.
 Dorsal scale count 21 (23) - 21 (23) - 15.